UCI Libraries Open Access Publishing Fund

 When does the pilot begin and end?

-The pilot will begin spring quarter 2013 and be evaluated after 12-18 months.
+The pilot will begin spring quarter 2013 and will be evaluated after approximately 10 months.

 Is this related to the draft faculty-proposed Open Access Policy for the University of California?

 No, it's unrelated.
-This pilot will pay costs publishing new research in open access journals, and will involve funds provided by CDL and UC Irvine campus, administered by the UCI libraries.
+This pilot will pay costs publishing new research in open access journals, and will involve funds provided by CDL and UC Irvine Libraries.
 The proposed Open Access pilot is focused on open access archiving regardless of place of publication, and under discussion by faculty senates.

 Where is the money from the fund coming from?

-This effort is partially funded with money from CDL, and the rest is from funds donated to the University Librarian's discretionary fund.
+This effort is co-funded by the California Digital Library and the UC Irvine Libraries.
 We chose to move forward with this pilot in order to get experience with an alternative funding model, and we expect that it will give us valuable information about the costs faculty may incur and need support for if more journals move to an Article Processing Charge financial model.

 How much do Open Access charges cost?